OpenMS/OpenMS/share/OpenMS/TOOLS/EXTERNAL/ReadMe.txt

 == For experienced Users ==
 ===========================

+Hints -- read(!):
+ - When mapping filenames while building the command line in 'cloptions', wrap them in QUOTES! (to avoid the 'spaces in filenames' problem)
+ - Find a good name for <type> - it should be descriptive duplicate names are not allowed

 If you want to wrap your own tools and write custom *.ttd files, a good starting point is the